notarikon-nz/hackmud/locks.md

 When you encounter one of these locks, the lock will display a warning message to the attacking system.
 The content of the message can be changed by loading the `w4rn_message` upgrade.

-Originally, the length of a `w4rn_message` wasn't limited, so clever weavers could send massive amounts of data to the attacking system.
+Originally, the length of a `w4rn_message` wasn't limited, so clever weavers[^1] could send massive amounts of data to the attacking system.
 This would make it almost impossible to play the game or even crash the client.
 Now, the message is limited to 100 characters.

 The only way you can use `w4rn` as a defense is by displaying a fake denied access message for lock you don't have and hope that whatever script is running against your system reads that line and gives up instead of the actual system message that appears right after it.